 You can get more information about accessing health services online at www.nhs.uk/health-at-home.

-If you already use another app to contact your GP practice, you can continue to use it.
+If you already use another app to contact your general practice team, you can continue to use it.
 You can use the NHS App as well.

 Staff understand that it is frustrating for patients and where they have been able to, practices have put in extra phone lines.